 Dan Bell focuses his practice in the area of securities law compliance and regulatory defense representing broker-dealers, investment advisors, banks, financial planners and issuers in all aspects of federal and state securities compliance and defense matters, including investigations and administrative proceedings before the SEC, FINRA, and all 50 state securities commissions.
 He represents national and local securities firms in multi-jurisdictional investigations and enforcement proceedings, and has successfully concluded six 50 state settlements on behalf of broker-dealer clients.
 He also represents issuers in private "Regulation D" and Non-Profit offerings.

-Mr. Bell has testified before both the U.S. Senate and U.S. House of Representatives on issues such as regulation of tender offers, oversight of financial planners, and the budget of the Securities and Exchange Commission.
+Dan has testified before both the U.S. Senate and U.S. House of Representatives on issues such as regulation of tender offers, oversight of financial planners, and the budget of the Securities and Exchange Commission.
 He has also chaired or served on numerous multi-state committees and task forces on topics such as shareholder voting rights, the national market system, financial planners and investment advisors, commodities trading, uniformity of state securities laws, and coordination of federal and multi-state enforcement programs and surveillance.

 Successfully defended multiple securities brokers in connection with FINRA action that was seeking a long-term suspension and substantial fine, which would have been career-ending.
 Actions resolved with a non-reportable Letter of Cautionary Action for the client.

 Successful defense of a financial services company in an SEC investigation resulting in closure without proceeding or sanction.

 Successfully navigated an investment manager facing charges of criminal conduct, bankruptcy, and SEC and state investigations.